alexanderpavlovets/nest-app/README.md

 - GET http:localhost:3000 - this will call "produceHelloIntoKafka"
 - you should see test.consumer logs the message into the console of server, because it is subscribed with OnModuleInit lifecycle hook

+## Confluent schema flow:
+- for now, there is no full flow, only first registration of schema (.proto file) when app is up.
+- run docker-compose.schema.yml docker compose to setup the env.
+Then run the app - you will see generated schema.
+- Confluent UI is available on http://localhost:9021/
+- "producer.service.ts" is file with schema registration.

 ## Installation

 ```bash